-They will sometimes come into developed areas, but often move on in a short time.
-Even if an American crocodile remains in the area, there is no reason to be unduly alarmed.
-People can safely coexist with American crocodiles by following a few common sense safety tips which are listed in our brochure, A Guide to Living with Crocodiles.
+Occasionally American crocodiles will come into developed areas but often quickly move on.
+Even if a crocodile remains in the area, there is no reason to be alarmed.
+People can safely coexist with American crocodiles by following a few common sense safety tips or viewing the video below.

 Often, the best course of action is to simply give the crocodile time to move on.
 Depending on the crocodile’s size, behavior, and situation the animal might be captured and moved.
 Moving problem animals, however is often unsuccessful because crocodiles can, and usually do, return to their capture site, even traveling over long distances to get there.
 Moving usually results in only a temporary solution to the problem.
 Additionally, some of these animals die as a result of handling or while attempting to return to their capture site.
 If a problem crocodile continues to return to the capture site, or its behavior presents an unacceptable risk to people, it could be removed from the wild, under certain circumstances, and placed into captivity.